Congratulations! You’ve just completed your first automated software test with Ranorex Studio.

 If you’re feeling like more testing action, go ahead and try the short tutorial on causing a test failure below.

-Or simply read our recommendation on how to spend your next hour with Ranorex Studio at the bottom of the page.
+Or, simply go to the bottom of the page for a recommendation on how to spend your next hour with Ranorex Studio.

 In this chapter

 Test failures are part of testing.
 Let’s produce one in a controlled environment to see what they look like in Ranorex Studio.